 Open access books can be challenging to publish due to the costs involved in publishing a book, but the good news is that OA models are emerging.
 Some presses have a book processing charge (BPC), the equivalent of an article processing charge for OA journals.
 However, BPCs are high and require some kind of subvention.

 Did you write a book chapter you would like to make OA?
 Check your publishing agreement, or this list of Book Chapter Archiving Permissions.
+Additionally, you may consider your chapter a "scholarly article" which can therefore be deposited in VTechWorks under Virginia Tech's open access policy.

 Do you have a previously published book you would like to make OA?
 Many book contracts contain a rights reversion clause.
 Learn all about rights reversion from the Author's Alliance.